zhahui/kasisto-server-api/guided-conversation-api/flow-overview.md

 6. KAI detects that the input contains a date as expected and sends the date to the Server's Webhook.

 7. The Server's Webhook validates that the date is correct.
-As the date is incorrect, the Webhook asks for the date again and builds a new message for the user: "The date you entered is invalid.
+If the date is incorrect, the Webhook asks for the date again and builds a new message for the user: "The date you entered is invalid.
 What is the expiration date of your card?"

 8. KAI push the message to the User.